 MARS Series for Nat Geo

+taking a potential mission away from them."
 Aldrin hopes NASA accepts his "master plan" which is already working on the spacecraft and the rockets to launch astronauts to Mars by 2030.
 And he expects a Mars settlement by 2040, around the 70th anniversary of his Apollo 11 moon landing.
+Aldrin also envisions using Mars moons, Deimos and Phobos, as stepping stones for astronauts.
+He doesn't like the label "one-way" and he imagines tours of duty, lasting up to 10 years.

-A.R.
-Arias, a Mars enthusiast, is the designer/developer for Terra Nova Board Games.
-His debut game, Millennium-Glory Beyond The Ages, and its companion short story, Girl With A Broken Heart, launches 9.11.2019.
+Ages, and its companion short story, Girl With A Broken Heart,

 This family still plays Monopoly.
 Well, my kids mostly play that and The Game of Life.
 This blogger doesn't play too many classic games any more.
 Which is why I design my own board games for millennials.